Rudolph Care's sustainability strategy is inspired by the definition of sustainability in the historic '87 Brundtland Report.

 At Rudolph Care, we are very conscious of the fact that we are a manufacturing company and, as such, have a responsibility both to the environment and to people.
 That is why we focus (in addition to our work on the development of environmentally friendly products and packaging) on ensuring that the people handling the harvesting and processing of our raw ingredients work under the best conditions possible.
 We work on the basis of the principles of the ABS Protocol (also called the Nagoya Protocol).
 In practice, this means that we purchase our raw ingredients in places where people benefit directly from our business – often in addition to their immediate financial income from sales, e.g. in the form of profit sharing.

 For example, our connections in Brazil are about much more than the purchase of açai and the country’s natural resources in general.
-We enjoy a personal partnership with a closely-knit group of local families who have picked our açai berries in the Amazon since 2008.
+We enjoy a personal partnership with a closely-knit group of local families who pick the açai berries.

 Rudolph Care believes that it is important to generate a balance between purpose and profit.